SHARITHA2002/JavaDSA/ArrayBasicProblems.md

 **Link🔗:** <a href="https://www.codingninjas.com/studio/problems/largest-element-in-the-array-largest-element-in-the-array_5026279?utm_source=striver">Find the Largest element in an array</a>

-## Find the Second Largest element in an array 🌲🌲
+## 2)Find the Second Largest element in an array 🌲🌲

 **Brute Force Approach:💡**
 - Sort the array in an ascending order using any of the sorting algo